St. Kitts and Nevis Biometric Passport Modernisation: What Existing Economic Citizens Need to Know

 PassPro can assist clients in coordinating the full enrolment workflow.
 Where the firm holds the Authorised Agent appointment, that coordination is end-to-end: formal initiation on the Government biometrics platform, registration of the citizen’s profile, identification of the most convenient operational collection centre for the family’s actual location, appointment booking, document preparation, and coordination through to issuance of the new passport.
 Where the firm does not hold the Authorised Agent appointment on a specific file, PassPro can advise on the steps, the timing, and the most efficient way to engage the appointed agent of record.

 Clients are invited to contact their senior advisor directly.
-The work is straightforward when handled correctly and unforgiving when handled late.
 The earlier in the window a file is opened, the more flexibility there is on collection centre, appointment timing, and family co-scheduling.

 Have a specific question?